 Backups are part of our overall philosophy of high availability (HA) and ease of disaster recovery (DR).
 All apps in all accounts are backed up daily.

 Accounts are entitled to restores requests four times per year.
+Additionally, Users on the Business and Enterprise plans have access to Solution Versioning which allows them to:

 We back up every application daily.
 The encrypted backup files are stored within our data centers.
 We do not use a third party to maintain backup files.